Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 A sitemap is an XML file that contains all of the URLs on your website.

-It helps search engine bots crawl your site by providing them with a list of all of the pages on your website.
+It helps search engine bots crawl your site by providing them with a list of all your pages.

 Proper Use of Robots.txt